-Hostels aren’t just for backpackers and young travelers.
+Hostels aren’t just for backpackers and young travellers.
 While the majority are still under the age of 35, people of all generations have been choosing hostels as an alternative to hotels.
-These days there are a wide range of hostel types to choose from, including boutique hotels that offer many of the comforts of a hotel along with extras like a social environment and character.
+These days there is a wide range of hostel types to choose from, including boutique hotels that offer many of the comforts of a hotel along with extras like a social environment and character.

-If you’re a gap year traveler or a traveler of any age who just purchased a home among Ottawa real estate or any other place and money is tight, hostels may be the ideal answer for making that trip affordable.
+If you’re a gap year traveller or a traveller of any age who just purchased a home among Ottawa real estate or any other place and money is tight, hostels may be the ideal answer for making that trip affordable.

-While there are some hotels, especially the more luxurious types, that have friendly staff willing to offer insider tips along with attentive service, oftentimes those employees are hired under a corporate structure that requires them to maintain a level of professionalism.
-They may be friendly, but it’s only to a point, they’re not usually the kind of people you can expect to sit down and enjoy a beer and a conversation with.
-Hostel workers are sometimes fellow travelers who enjoyed their stay so much they decided to stick around.
+While some hotels, especially the more luxurious types, have friendly staff willing to offer insider tips and attentive service, those employees are often hired under a corporate structure that requires them to maintain a level of professionalism.
+They may be friendly, but it’s only to a point.
+They’re not usually the kind of people you can expect to sit down and enjoy a beer and a conversation with.
+Hostel workers are sometimes fellow travellers who enjoyed their stay so much they decided to stick around.
 They’re more than willing to share everything they know about the destination, someone you might be able to enjoy a few pints with, making you feel like you’re staying with good friends or family,

 If you’re looking for a good night’s sleep, need to get work done, and/or just want to be alone, a hotel is probably the better bet.
 While you may be able to meet others in the hotel bar, hotels aren’t usually known for their socializing opportunities.
 Hostels, on the other hand, can be great for solo travellers, a place where you can stay when you’re feeling lonely and want to meet like-minded people, possibly one or two to share your journey with plenty of opportunities for mingling.
 Many hotels organize special social nights or even events like pub crawls too.